Nine months ago, I did something crazy. I launched Ask Pat.

 When you breakdown the hourly rate based on the revenue, it comes out to $923.42 per hour.
 What’s cool is that this is at no cost to you – the listener – who listens for free.

-All I have to do is listen to a question, record a quick intro with a sponsor followed by my answer to that question, and then I drop that single recording into Dropbox (affiliate link – I earn a commission).
+All I have to do is listen to a question, record a quick intro with a sponsor followed by my answer to that question, and then I drop that single recording into Dropbox.
 I do this in batches, either weekly or monthly, to take care of a bunch of episodes in one full swoop.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 And that’s it.